danbz/aesthetic-programming/source/10-MachineLearning/Readme.md

 Tasks:

-1. Visit the Eliza Test by clicking the button 'Next step' via the link **https://www.masswerk.at/elizabot/eliza_test.html**.
-This is to see the original example given by Joseph Weizenbaum in his article on the ELIZA.
+1. Visit the ELIZA Test by clicking the button 'Next step' via the link **https://www.masswerk.at/elizabot/eliza_test.html**.
+This is to see the original example given by Joseph Weizenbaum in his published article.[^Weizenbaum3]

 2. Then visit the work *E.L.I.Z.A talking* (2013) via the link **https://www.masswerk.at/eliza/**, and to explore and experience the conversation with your own interactions.[^bot]